 The Big Bend campground has a limited number of sites and campers must lug all their gear 10 km up the Main Track to get there.

-Important: The above search will reveal multiple campsites, all of which are in Carnarvon National Park, but only two of which are in Carnarvon Gorge Section!
+Important: The above search will reveal multiple campsites, all of which are in Carnarvon National Park, but only two of these are in Carnarvon Gorge Section!
 If you plan on walking Carnarvon Gorge then you need to choose 'Carnarvon Gorge Camping Area' or 'Big Bend Camping Area', remembering there is no vehicle access to Big Bend.

 Bandana Station have opened Sandstone Park - 41 enormous drive-thru sites with amazing views suitable for self-sufficient travellers.
 There is a dump point, a few portaloos, and non-potable water available and the rest is up to you.

-Takarakka Bush Resort
+(formerly Takarakka Bush Resort)

-Takarakka Bush Resort is nestled in a picturesque loop of Carnarvon Creek on the border of the National Park.
+Breeze Holiday Park Carnarvon Gorge is nestled in a picturesque loop of Carnarvon Creek on the border of the National Park.

 It has a wide range of accommodation options, from camp sites to self-contained units.
 The property is the only accommodation at the Gorge open all year, apart from the Big Bend camping area (which is 10 km up the walking track).